PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 </Project>
 ```

-In the `Function.cs` file add the following code:
+In the `producer/Function.cs` file add the following code:
 ```csharp
 using Google.Cloud.Functions.Framework;
 using Google.Cloud.PubSub.V1;